How to Create and Execute Your First SoapUI Project Using WSDL – SoapUI Tutorial #4

 SOAPUI Project 5

 #3.
-Click on the XML tab from request section.
-It will show the input request for currency convertor web service as shown here in the screenshot.
-(Click on image for an enlarged view)
+Click on the XML tab from the request section.
+It will show the input request for currency convertor web service as shown here in the screenshot below.
+(Click on the image for an enlarged view)

 SOAPUI Project 6